Skip to main content

 Approach

 A group of opinion leaders and decision makers from municipal politics, nature conservation, tourism, seafood trade, marine spatial planning, science, commercial and recreational fisheries were selected to discuss visions for the German coast.
-We are convinced that the experts with their views and experiences will develop exciting future visions with us for the German North Sea and Baltic Sea, for the coast, its residents, nature conservation, the economy and fisheries.
-The future forum “coastal fisheries 2045” is an initiative of the Thünen-Institute of Sea Fisheries and the Thünen-Institute of Baltic Sea Fisheries.
-According to social science best practice our discussions are recorded and will be analysed using qualitative research approaches.
-Ideally, we will develop a range of visions, which offer a long-term future perspective for fisheries and other marine stakeholders.
-Visions, that are worth working for.
+We are convinced that the experts with their views and experiences developed exciting future visions with us for the German North Sea and Baltic Sea, for the coast, its residents, nature conservation, the economy and fisheries.
+The future forum “coastal fisheries 2045” was an initiative of the Thünen-Institute of Sea Fisheries and the Thünen-Institute of Baltic Sea Fisheries.
+According to social science best practice our discussions were recorded and analysed using qualitative research approaches.
+In co-creation, we have developed a vision, which offers a long-term future perspective for fisheries and other marine stakeholders.
+A vision, that are worth working for.

 Data and Methods